 Common Symptoms of a Broken or Fractured Rib

 An individual has 12 pairs of ribs, any of which may be injured due to the impact of a car accident.
-The rib cage is responsible for protecting many different organs, including a person’s lungs and liver, so damage to a rib may also lead to other internal injuries.
+The rib cage is responsible for protecting many different organs, including a person’s lungs and liver, so damage to a rib may also lead to other internal injuries, which your car accident lawyer will inform you about.
 A fracture is either partial or complete.
 Complete breaks have a greater likelihood of puncturing or otherwise damaging an organ, as well as the aorta, which is a person’s main artery.
 Additionally, since the lower ribs are more flexible, they are more likely to sustain a break or fracture.
 Some common symptoms of a broken or fractured rib include:

 - Difficulty or pain when taking deep breaths